How many languages do you offer?

 Do you support consortia?

 Yes, Pronunciator works with consortia in both the US and Canada.
-Existing relationships include: MHEC (Massachusetts Higher Education Consortium); CALIFA; Libraries Alberta; and states including Alabama, Louisiana, Idaho, Wyoming, South Dakota, and Maine.
+Existing relationships include: MHEC (Massachusetts Higher Education Consortium); CALIFA; Libraries Alberta; and states including Alabama, Idaho, Louisiana, Maine, South Dakota, and Wyoming.

 Is Pronunciator accessible?

-Yes, Pronunciator supports accessibility levels A and AA.
-A VPAT is available on demand.
+Yes, Pronunciator is WCAG 2.0 AA-Level Compliant.
+A VPAT is available on request.

 Can learners use Pronunciator in a mobile device?